What are the First Steps if I am in a Car Accident While on Vacation?

 Choosing to rent a car is a popular option for many vacationers.
 However, questions that arise in the aftermath of a crash in a rental car may seem daunting: Will my insurance company pay for this?
 What additional damages will I be responsible for?
 How is the rental car company involved?

 You may be relieved to know that the procedures following a rental car accident mirror typical post-collision procedures.
 But there are additional measures involving the rental company that must be dealt with.

 Rental insurance is an optional add-on for some policies and is a good choice for anyone who frequently rents vehicles.
 Without rental insurance, you may be responsible for additional costs, which will depend on the rental policy and what your existing insurance covers.
 You may have to pay the rental company in advance and have your insurance provider deal with the other driver’s provider after, or continue paying rental expenses until the car is fixed.
 Whenever you plan on renting a car, you should review your insurance policy and take a look at the rental company’s accident policy to prepare if you are involved in a collision.

-Car accidents that happen on vacation can be confusing — the proper procedures can vary greatly depending on the details of a specific case.
+Car accidents that happen on vacation can be confusing, especially of serious brain, spine, and disfigurement injuries are involved.
 At Karns & Kerrison, our attorneys offer free consultations to discuss your legal concerns.